WayleX/ImageInpainting/README.md

 # ImageInpainting
 This is a simple implementation of image inpainting using **Numpy** and **Scipy**.
-The algorithm is based on the paper "An Image Inpainting Technique Based on the Fast Marching Method" by Alexandru Telea.
+The algorithm is based on the paper "Region Filling and Object Removal by Exemplar-Based Image Inpainting" by A. Criminisi, P. Perez and K. Toyama.

 See more in presentation: [ImageInpainting.pdf](image_inpainting.pdf)